maegul/ResGuides-Plotly/content/plotting_locally_and_offline/python/our_first_plotly_graphs.md

 # Exercise

-* In the section *Exercise Data* below, three bits of data have been provided.
-Some raw data and the results of trying to fit two curves to that data.
+* In the section *Exercise Data* below, three bits of data have been provided — Some raw data and the results of trying to fit two curves to that data.
 The first curve fit was for a linear curve, and the second for a quadratic or parabola curve.
 * Plot the raw data as well as the two curves.
 * Give each of the trace appropriate names for the legend.
 * Select an appropriate '*mode*' (ie ```markers``` or ```lines```) for each of the traces.